 Struggling with everyday things or a caring role?

 For many people it is at this point that there may be quite a lot of support and reaching our for help can avoid a crisis later on and help you to live independently for longer.
 Financially, benefits and specialist financial care advice may help.
 Legally, plans for future needs and arrangements to ensure your wishes are adhered to.

 The Local Authority may have services that can help you stay as independent with things for example; pendant alarms, adaptations to the home, respite or short term care and support for a carer.

 Voluntary organisations may help with support for carers and services that make life easier for example chiropody, gardening, housekeeping and transport.

 Your GP may like to review your medication and can provide access to other community services for example; district nurses, mental health services or falls prevention classes.

-Planning ahead and being prepared can save time and money.
-There are things that you can do without the need for care and support
+Planning ahead, getting support at home while you still can may help you to stay living independently for longer!
+Being prepared can save time and money.
+There are things that you can do without a current need for care and support

 - Power of Attorney

 - Support around the home and company

 - Property options and good design for living well at home, aids and adaptations